How Addiction Can Cause and Affect Lung Cancer

 Contact a treatment expert at (855) 826-4464

 Lung Cancer and Smoking Crack Cocaine

 Smoking crack cocaine (the freebase form of cocaine) can lead to cancer of the lungs as well as death.
 Unfortunately, “freebasing” crack is the most common form of ingestion today – surpassing even snorting cocaine.
 In a study of crack cocaine abuse and lung cancer, individuals who smoked crack cocaine significantly increased their risk of lung cancer as well as their risk of bronchial and throat cancer.
 The chemicals in crack release toxic fumes and foreign substances (such as talc, silica, and lactose) into lung cells that affect the availability of oxygen throughout the body.

 Smoking crack may lead to the development of “crack lung”, a term coined by doctors for the collection of pulmonary diseases caused by the drug.

 Preventing lung cancer caused by a chemical addiction is possible – and the sooner you start, the more likely you are of preventing future illness.
 The key to removing the control of addiction is getting treatment as soon as you’ve made the decision to get better.
 Inpatient and outpatient rehabs can help individuals recover from substance use disorders and provide medical treatment for any related conditions that occurred as a result.

-Call a dedicated treatment specialist today to find the best way to help you reach sobriety.
+Call a dedicated treatment provider today to find the best way to help you reach sobriety.